 1. Why are you interested in participating in the Hoskins-Frame Summer Writing Scholars program?

-2. What experiences both inside and outside the classroom prepare you to participate in the program?
+2. What experiences with science and writing prepare you to participate in the program?

-In the same document, the student should append a writing sample limited to 750 words.
-Excerpts of larger works are acceptable.
+In the same document, applicants should append a writing sample limited to 750 words.
+Participants should consider their writing samples an opportunity to demonstrate their interest in and experience with both science and writing.
+Excerpts of larger works are acceptable and multiple short pieces may be submitted so long as they do not exceed 750 words in total.
+Pieces submitted in courses are acceptable.
 The statement of interest and writing sample should be uploaded as a single pdf as part of the application.

 Selection Criteria